-We also define two sets of toy parameters, shown in Table 3.
-TeddyBear is simply too small: it has dimension $1 \cdot 240$ compared to BabyBear's $2 \cdot 312$.
-This system has a core-sieve difficulty of 2^{60} , but core-sieve is an underestimate and TeddyBear exceeds the LWE challenges that have been solved so far.
-On the other hand, DropBear should be secure against CPA attacks, but its failure rate of around 1.1% makes it vulnerable to CCA attacks.
-This should make it much easier to break than TeddyBear in practice.
+We also define five sets of toy parameters, shown in Table 3.
+TEDDYBEAR is simply too small: it has dimension $1 \cdot 240$ compared to BABYBEAR's $2 \cdot 312$.
+This system has a core-sieve difficulty of 2^{60} , but core-sieve is an underestimate and TEDDYBEAR exceeds the LWE challenges that have been solved so far.
+In order to make a challenge that might actually be broken, we propose the even smaller GUMMYBEAR, which also features a non-prime N. In the opposite direction, DROPBEAR should be secure against CPA attacks, but its failure rate of around 1.1% makes it vulnerable to CCA attacks.
+This should make it much easier to break than TEDDYBEAR in practice.